deepjavalibrary/djl/examples/docs/BERT_question_and_answer.md

 # BERT QA Example

-In this tutorial, you'll walk through the BERT QA model trained by MXNet.
+In this tutorial, you'll learn how to use the BERT QA model trained by MXNet.
-You can provide a question and a paragraph containing the answer to the model.
+You can provide the model with a question and a paragraph containing an answer.
 The model is then able to find the best answer from the answer paragraph.

 Example:
 ```text